designdevy/designdevy/README.md

 - 🔭 I am Muhammad Athar.
 - 💬 I am a polyglot.
 - 💼 I work as a software engineer.
-- 🎨 I am also a ui designer by hobby.
+- 🎨 I also do ui design as a hobby.

-Besides work I am also a hobbyist in:
+Besides work I am also tinkering with:

 ⚡ Electronics, 3D Modeling & Printing, Diode Lasers, CNC Machines, Pen Plotters and all sorts of Paper Craft. ⚡